Okereke and Diatta's goals extend Club Brugge's dominance in Belgium | Goal.com

 Okereke and Diatta's goals extend Club Brugge's dominance in Belgium

-Senegal's Krepin Diatta scored a brace while Nigeria's David Okereke grabbed a goal as Club Brugge stretched their lead in the Belgian First Division A table with a 3-0 victory over Mechelen.
+Senegal's Krepin Diatta scored a brace while Nigeria's David Okereke grabbed a goal as Club Brugge stretched their lead on the Belgian First Division A table with a 3-0 victory over Mechelen.

 Despite Dennis’ absence, Diatta and Okereke helped Club Brugge stretch their unbeaten run in the First Division A to eight matches on Wednesday.